+Every student asks themselves, “What Two ACCA Exams Should You do Together?”
 Choosing what ACCA subjects to do together is a personal choice.
-There’s no right or wrong order or combination, but there are some considerations to keep in mind when making your choice.
+There’s no right or wrong order or combination, but there are some considerations to consider when choosing.

 Consider how much time you have available and make sure that if planning on doing two exams you can still give both sufficient preparations to make sure you pass.

 Let’s explore your ACCA exams and how to make the best choice for you to ensure you pass two at once.

 Having completed the Applied Knowledge subjects (AB, FA, MA) I would recommend taking Corporate and Business Law (LW) as your first Applied Skills subject.

 This is another on-demand subject and follows the pattern of exams you will be used to through a 2-hour computer-based Objective Test (OT) exam.

 Getting this finished will allow you to move into the ACCA exam cycle of quarterly sittings making it easy to plan, prepare and progress through your exams.

 So, consider doing these subjects together first or LW alongside your first Applied Skills subject to finish them as soon as possible.

 Often your exemption will determine what level you start at and what exams you are allowed to sit next.

 This can result in your decision being made for you, in terms of what exams are left available for you, at the applied skills level for example.